Jay Mohr

-Jon Ferguson "Jay" Mohr (born August 23, 1970) is an American actor, comedian, and radio host.
-He is known for his roles as film producer Peter Dragon in the TV comedy series Action, Professor Rick Payne in the TV series Ghost Whisperer (2006–2008), the title role in the CBS sitcom Gary Unmarried (2008–2010), as a featured cast member on the sketch comedy show Saturday Night Live (1993–1995), and as the back-stabbing sports agent Bob Sugar in Jerry Maguire (1996).
-Since making his feature film debut with Jerry Maguire, he has appeared in films such as Suicide Kings (1997), Picture Perfect (1997), Paulie (1998), Mafia!
-(1998), Small Soldiers (1998), Go (1999), Cherry Falls (2000), The Adventures of Pluto Nash (2002), Are We There Yet?
-(2005), Street Kings (2008), Hereafter (2010) and The Incredible Burt Wonderstone (2013).
+Jon Ferguson "Jay" Mohr (born August 23, 1970) is an American actor, stand-up comedian and radio host.
+He is known for playing film producer Peter Dragon in the television comedy series Action in 1999, Professor Rick Payne in the television series Ghost Whisperer from 2006 to 2008 and the title role in the CBS sitcom Gary Unmarried from 2008 to 2010.
+He was also a featured cast member on the NBC sketch comedy show Saturday Night Live from 1993 to 1995.

+Since making his feature film debut with Jerry Maguire (1996), Mohr has appeared in films such as Picture Perfect (1997), Small Soldiers (1998), 200 Cigarettes (1999), Pay It Forward (2000), Speaking of Sex (2001), Seeing Other People (2004), Even Money (2006), Dumbbells (2014) and Air (2023).

 Mohr hosts his own podcast Mohr Stories on the SModcast Network and, since September 2015, hosted Jay Mohr Sports, a daily midday sports radio talk show on Fox Sports Radio.
 Mohr left Fox Sports Radio in January 2016 to pursue acting ventures.
 He was nominated for a Primetime Emmy Award as the inaugural host and executive producer of Last Comic Standing (2003–2006).

 Early life

-Mohr was born in Verona, New Jersey to Iva Jean (née Ferguson), a nurse, and Jon Wood Mohr, a marketing executive.
+Mohr was born on August 23, 1970, in Verona, New Jersey, to Iva Jean (née Ferguson), a nurse, and Jon Wood Mohr, a marketing executive.
 He has two sisters, Julia and Virginia.
 He is of Scottish descent.
-Mohr was raised Presbyterian, but later converted to Roman Catholicism.
+Mohr was raised Presbyterian, but later converted to Catholicism.
 He graduated from Verona High School in 1988.
-In high school, he was on the wrestling team, and he served as its captain during his senior year.
-Soon after graduating high school, Mohr was part of the cast of "Biloxi Blues" at the Nutley Little Theater in Nutley, New Jersey.
+In high school, he was on the wrestling team and served as its captain during his senior year.
+Soon after graduating high school, Mohr was part of the cast of Biloxi Blues at the Nutley Little Theater in Nutley, New Jersey.